Summer has been an online writer for over ten years. Her articles usually focus on music and entertainment.

 18. John Lennon—"Imagine"

 John Lennon posed the ultimate question to the world.
 Imagine a place where no material, religious or cultural differences existed.
 Idealistic, maybe, but seems to be more in tune today then ever before.
-Lennon was said to have written this song on a brown Steinberg piano, that George Michael later purchased for 2 million dollars.
+Lennon was said to have written this song on a brown Steinberg piano that George Michael later purchased for $2 million.
 He eventually donated it to the Beatles Museum in Lennon's hometown of Liverpool.
 "Imagine" stands the test of time and along with Yoko at his side, remains Lennon's most controversial hits.

 19. Jerry Lee Lewis—"Great Balls of Fire"